The Information Specialist

 - Checking for relevant ongoing studies

-- Preparing a long list of indicative questions or uncertainties for interim prioritisation, ensuring that they are understandable for the patients, carers and clinicians who will be involved in this step and in the final workshop
+- Preparing a long list of indicative questions or uncertainties for interim prioritisation, ensuring that they are understandable for the patients, carers and clinicians who will be involved in this step and in the priority setting workshop

 - Managing a record of all PSP survey data, traceable back to the original survey submissions

-- Supplying the PSP’s working spreadsheet of indicative questions or uncertainties and the prioritised list of indicative questions or uncertainties from the final workshop to the JLA, for publication on the JLA website
+- Supplying the PSP’s working spreadsheet of indicative questions or uncertainties and the prioritised list of indicative questions or uncertainties from the priority setting workshop to the JLA, for publication on the JLA website

 The activity will require the following: